 Whether you choose a high-yield savings account, a custodial account, or some other type of investment account, you're taking a significant step toward securing your child's financial future.

-The team at Vital Card encourages you to share and spend responsibly, and we're here to support you on this financial journey.
+The team at Vital encourages you to share responsibly and spend within your means, and we're here to support you on this financial journey.
 If you want to learn more about preparing your child to make wise financial decisions, then explore our blog for additional information.

 Sources